benidevo/vega-ai-extension/docs/DEVELOPMENT_GUIDE.md

 #### 4. GitHub Actions will automatically

+- Run tests and linting
 - Build the extension
-- Run all tests
+- Create a ZIP file
+- Upload to Chrome Web Store (if configured)
-- Create a GitHub release with:
+- Create a GitHub release with the ZIP
-  - Changelog from commit messages
-  - Built extension as `vega-ai-job-capture-vX.X.X.zip`
-  - Source code archives

 #### 5. Manual verification